 - Do you know how many people these districts each send to Parliament?
-(Answer: 1) - How many districts do you think there are?
-(Answer: 338) - Of the two districts you compared, which one is the easiest to represent?
+(Answer: 1) - Of the two districts you compared, which one is the easiest to represent?
 Why?

 Invite each student to reflect and write on their exit card in response to the following prompts: